CHuanSite/Logistic-Regression-Tutorial/README.md

 # Logistic-Regression-Tutorial

-Tutorial used fo th lab i
+Tutorial used for the lab on Advanced Methods in Biostatistic III course.